idurz/oRover/README.md

 `python get-pip.py`

 ## Instal Flask
 The webserver we use to control oRover is designed around [Flask](https://palletsprojects.com/p/flask/).
+Flask is a lightweight WSGI web application framework.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+It began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks.

 If not already present, install Flak in your PI with the following commands.

 `pip install -U Flask`

 ## Install oRover webserver
+After completing the above Flask step we have all the conditions met to install the oRover web server.
+Install this with the following command...

+git...